Julyrl/uiexercise/README.md

 # Exercise

-### This set of tests aims to test the navigation of an online store and purchase a product.
+### This set of tests aims to test browsing an online store and purchasing a product.

-## Tools and methodologies
+## Tools and Methodologies

 ### Robot Framework
 ### BDD